-Calvin United Church has a rich history, and a steadfast presence in the community for over a century.
-It’s a short drive from Perth out the Third Line to DeWitt’s Corners, turn right onto the Cameron Side Road, and a quick drive up the picturesque country road.
+Calvin United Church has a rich history, and has been a steadfast presence in the community for over a century.
+It’s a short drive from Perth on the Christie Lake Road to DeWitt’s Corners, turn right onto the Cameron Side Road, and a quick drive up this picturesque country road.

 If you are visiting the area, stop by, and feel the sense of history, and of the generations who have passed before you, in this pretty church on the hill.

 The history of this special place – 125 years of memories, through two World Wars, and the changing times of the 1960s and 1970s, captured in a story:

 “Lanark County Comfort: Homespun Tales to Warm Your Heart”

 A collection of short stories, including the story of Calvin United Church – 125th Anniversary

 Chapter 1: Oakes Bakery: Tasty Treats in the Town of Perth

 Chapter 3 – Famous Folks of Flower Station

 Chapter 4 – Perth’s Millionaire Bachelor